ssidorenko/whisperdocker/README.md

 ### Step 1. create a RunAI account

-Follow the docs here: https://icitdocs.epfl.ch/display/clusterdocs/Getting+Started+with+RunAI+SAML (only accessible from EPFL network or VPN).
+Follow the docs here up to step 4: https://icitdocs.epfl.ch/display/clusterdocs/Getting+Started+with+RunAI+SAML (only accessible from EPFL network or VPN).

 ### Step 2. create an interactive workload